amandac3600/Welp/README.md

 ![Reviews](app/assets/images/crud_gif.gif)

-I wanted the picture of the star ratings to dynamically change based on the ratings for a particular business, so I created a function that returns a className string based on the business's average rating.
+I wanted the picture of the star ratings on the business index and business show pages to dynamically change based on the ratings for a particular business, so I created a function that returns a className string based on the business's average rating.
 Then, I used CSS on each className to render the corresponding part of a star-ratings sprite sheet image I pulled from Yelp.
 ```js
     Object.keys(this.props.business).forEach(key => {
       if (key === "reviews") {